 B.A., Furman University.

-Bill Rencher is a research associate II at the Georgia Health Policy Center.
-His expertise includes federal and state Medicaid regulations, compliance reviews, data analysis, and report writing.
-Rencher also has experience with hospital financial assistance programs, federal and state health care laws and regulations, the Affordable Care Act, and research ethics.
+Bill Rencher is a senior research associate at the Georgia Health Policy Center (GHPC) and serves as the senior advisor to GHPC CEO, Karen Minyard.
+His expertise includes federal and state Medicaid regulations, compliance reviews, legal analysis, and report writing.
+Rencher also has experience with hospital financial assistance programs, federal and state health care… more »